LightningCreations/lc-login/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+As an exception to the GNU General Public License, it is permissible to combine this work with the OpenSSL Library (at any version) or LibreSSL Library (at any version), and distribute the combined work, provided you adhere to the terms of distribution of OpenSSL or LibreSSL as the case may be.

+This library links several libraries released under some combination of the MIT or Apache 2.0 licenses, and includes their source code in the `vendor` directory.
+These libraries are Copyrighted by their respective owners, and distributed under their applicable license.